ServerMod/MultiAdmin/README.md

 - restart_low_memory (restart if the games memory falls below this, default = 400)
 - restart_low_memory_roundend (restart if the games memory falls below this at the end of this round, default = 450)
 - max_memory (used to determine if the servers memory is low, default = 2048)
+- log_mod_actions_to_own_file (logs admin messages to seperate file, default = false)

+## MultiAdmin config file
+You may create additional file in your root game directory to configure fine aspects of MultiAdmin.

+- cfg_loc (requested config files location, default = '%AppData%/SCP Secret Laboratory/config_gameplay.txt' on Windows and '~/.config/SCP Secret Laboratory/config_gameplay.txt' on Linux)
 - enable_multiadmin_optimizations (various timing optimizations around IO operations, default = true)
+- multiadmin_print_speed (delay between printing lines in console for Windows, default = 150)
 - multiadmin_nolog (disable logging to file, default = false)
-- log_mod_actions_to_own_file (logs admin messages to seperate file, default = false)
-- cfg_loc (requested config files location, default = '%AppData%/SCP Secret Laboratory/config_gameplay.txt' on Windows and '~/.config/SCP Secret Laboratory/config_gameplay.txt' on Linux)